swiftlang/swift-evolution/proposals/NNNN-if-let-shorthand.md

 Many thanks to Craig Hockenberry, who recently wrote about this topic in [Let’s fix `if let` syntax](https://forums.swift.org/t/lets-fix-if-let-syntax/48188) which directly informed this proposal.

-Thanks to Ben Cohen for suggesting the alternative `if let foo?` spelling.
+Thanks to Ben Cohen for suggesting the alternative `if let foo?` spelling, and for providing valuable feedback on this proposal.

-Thanks to Chris Lattner for suggesting to consider whether or not we should support `if var foo`.
+Thanks to Chris Lattner for suggesting to consider how this proposal should interact with upcoming language features like potential `ref` and `inout` borrow introducers.

 Thanks to [tera](https://forums.swift.org/u/tera/summary) for suggesting the alternative `if foo` spelling.

 Thanks to James Dempsey for providing the "consistency with existing optional binding conditions" example.

+Thanks to Jon Shier for providing the SwiftUI optional binding example.